Vectorworks/developer-scripting/Function Reference/Functions/DBSQLExecuteDSN.md

 # DBSQLExecuteDSN

 ## Description
 Executes a SQL query the specified DSN.
 It is not necessary to be registered in the ODBC manager. '''Note!'''
-The resultSetInstance have to be deleted with call to [[VS:DBSQLExecuteDelete|DBSQLExecuteDelete]]
+The resultSetInstance have to be deleted with call to [DBSQLExecuteDelete](DBSQLExecuteDelete.md)

 ```pascal
 FUNCTION DBSQLExecuteDSN(